trapexit/mergerfs/README.md

-If you want to move files to one filesystem just **copy** them there and use `mergerfs.dedup` to clean up the old paths or manually remove them from the branches directly.
+If you want to move files to one filesystem just **copy** them there and use `mergerfs.dedup` to clean up the old paths or manually remove them from the underlying paths / branches directly.
 (Or just move them using the underlying paths.)

 #### cached memory appears greater than it should be